-This manual contains all of the information that is required to safely and correctly operate and maintain the fertiliser dosing unit.
+This manual contains all of the information required to safely and correctly transport, install, commission and maintain the fertiliser unit.
 This manual will also allow you to effectively observe and resolve any faults.

-The data and the illustrations in this manual relate to the various models of the fertiliser dosing unit.
-In addition, each fertiliser dosing unit has customer-specific features, which may differ slightly from the description in this manual.
+The data and the illustrations in this manual relate to the various models of the fertiliser unit.
+In addition, each fertiliser unit has customer-specific features, which may differ slightly from the description in this manual.
 You can find details about this in the project drawings and documents that have been created specifically for your delivery.

-For the sake of simplicity this manual uses the term 'unit' to refer to 'fertiliser dosing unit'.
+For the sake of simplicity this manual uses the term 'unit' to refer to 'fertiliser unit'.